 The ICOMOS International Scientific Committee on Twentieth Century Heritage (ISC20C) was established in 2005

 to lead and sustain this area of ICOMOS activity conservation practice.
-The ISC20C deals with issues impacting Twentieth century heritage places arising from: Lack of recognition of their significance,
+The ISC20C deals with issues impacting Twentieth century heritage places arising from: Lack of recognition of their significance, promotion and celebration;

 and materials; Particularity of original design ideas and social contexts;

 Management and development pressures and

 Neglectand aims to encourage the sustainability and survival of Twentieth Century

 heritage places.
 Twentieth Century Heritage places include buildings, structures, urban ensembles and plans, cultural landscapes,